-The notary (la notaría) is an official of the Spanish state that verifies if the title deeds, testaments or other public documents are signed correctly and he also checks the identity of the persons involved.
+The notary (notaría) is an official of the Spanish state that verifies if the title deeds, testaments or other public documents are signed correctly and he also checks the identity of the persons involved.
 In the Spanish purchase process his job is very different from notaries in other European countries which mostly are responsible for the official investigation of the property, outstanding debts, official registrations and the legal content of the agreement.
-In Spain this work is done by a solicitor/lawyer.
+In Spain this work is done by a solicitor / lawyer.

 P.G.O.U. is short for ´Plan General de Ordenación Urbana´.
 This local law defines all implications of regional urban planning for a Spanish municipality, such as the classification of the towns´ different areas (urban, reserved for urbanization or rustic).

 The Plusvalíais the local tax over the increased value of the terrain which is paid by the seller/vendor.
 The percentage of the Plusvalía is based on the purchase price and other variable factors.
-If desired C&D Solicitors can assess this when you want to sell your property.
+If desired C&D Solicitors can calculate the Plusvalia for your when you want to sell your property.

-The power of attorney or P.O.A. (el poder) is an official document that gives someone else (for example a lawyer/solicitor) the right to legally act in your name, for example when you live abroad.
-When signing the title deeds of a property at the notary the endorsee (el poderado) needs to have a public power of attorney.
+The Power of Attorney or P.O.A. (el poder) is an official document that gives someone else (for example a lawyer/solicitor) the right to legally act in your name, for example when you live abroad.
+This can be very usefull for signing public deeds, private contracts, applying for your NIE documents or opening you Spanish bank account when buying a house.

 Private purchase contract